 We have intentionally provided leadership training for all members of the Travel Team, including extra work with our group leaders.
 Travel Team members have gone on to serve in many ways.
 Some examples include:

-- Lindsay Bonanno (Hope, Freehold) is serving in the Peace Corps in Mali (North West Africa).
+- Lindsay Bonanno (Hope, Freehold) worked with the Peace Corps in Mali (North West Africa).

-- Lori Lepelletier (Redeemer, Succasunna), is currently in Mexico on an ELCA Servant-Hunger-Poverty Trip and plans to start seminary in the Fall.
+- Lori Lepelletier (Redeemer, Succasunna), worked in Mexico on an ELCA Servant-Hunger-Poverty Trip before starting seminary.

 - Larissa Kravanja (Nativity, East Brunswick) traveled to South America and Africa with a UN Women’s Organization.